looreenz/random-email-gen-app/README.md

    npm run dev
    ```

-5. Open your browser and visit `http://localhost:5173` to see the app in action.
+5. Open the app in your browser to see it in action.

 ### Contributing